 Unemployment is designed to assist those who are no longer working “through no fault of (their) own,” according to the Department of Labor.
 While each state’s exact rules are different, the general guideline is that you are only eligible for unemployment if you’ve lost your job for economic reasons on the part of your employer as opposed to having been terminated for cause or having left voluntarily.

 If you meet the two conditions, you can usually then apply for unemployment benefits from your state.
 You can use these funds to pay your bills during a job loss.

 There are some basic commonalities among the states: You will need to provide your address, phone number, address of your former employer, Social Security number, and the dates that you were employed by your former employer.

 How Much Will You Receive?

-It varies by state, but the average maximum benefit before the COVID-19 pandemic was $333 a week, according to the Center on Budget and Policy Priorities.
-Your benefit is based on your former wages, with higher-wage workers typically getting more benefits, up to some cap.
+It varies by state, but the average maximum benefit amount in the third quarter of 2022 was $392 a week, according to the Center on Budget and Policy Priorities.
+Your unemployment benefit is based on your former wages, with higher-wage workers typically getting more benefits, up to a cap.